 Data Profiling and Quality Checks Generation

-Data profiling can be run to profile the input data and generate quality rule candidates with summary statistics.
+Data profiling can be run to profile input data and generate quality rule candidates with summary statistics.
 The generated data quality rules (checks) candidates can be used as input for the quality checking (see Adding quality checks to the application).
 In addition, the DLT generator can generate native Delta Live Tables (DLT) expectations.

 Data profiling is typically performed as a one-time action for the input dataset to discover the initial set of quality rule candidates.
 The check candidates should be manually reviewed before being applied to the data.
 This is not intended to be a continuously repeated or scheduled process, thereby also minimizing concerns regarding compute intensity and associated costs.